jasbirrajrana/vibezzz/CONTRIBUTING.md

 Navigate to `/client`

 - Run `yarn`
-- Run `yarn staging` (this tells React to connect to a hosted version of the backend for development purposes)
 - Read `client/README.md` for more information and a fixes for known development issues.

 ## Manual Full Local Development